 Now that you have had some time to explore the city of Yogyakarta itself, it is time to head out of the city to go on a temple hopping tour.

-The best way to go about your day is to either hire a driver for the day or if interested in a tour, I would recommend looking through some highly rated Borobudur and Prambanan tour options before heading out.
+The best way to go about your day is to either hire a driver for the day or a guided tour.
+I would recommend looking a this highly rated Borobudur and Prambanan tour option before heading out.

 Arguably two of the most famous and important temples in all of Indonesia are the Borobudur and Prambanan Temples, both of which are in the vicinity of Jogja and which can be combined into a perfect day trip.

 You can start your day heading on the 1 hour drive to Borobudur, where you can explore the vast temple complex with volcanoes peeking out in the distance.

 A popular option here too is to head there for sunrise as you get to see the first light of the day hitting the temple.